About

 Over time, a pattern became impossible to ignore.
 Entire areas of healthcare affecting half the population were almost invisible to capital because the system wasn’t designed to see it.

 Women’s health is one of those gaps, and today healthcare stands at an inflection point.
-Across diagnostics, therapeutics, and longevity science, a new frontier of healthcare innovation is emerging, one markets are only beginning to understand.
+Across diagnostics, therapeutics, and longevity science, a new frontier of healthcare innovation is emerging that markets are only beginning to understand.

 Screenshot 2026 03 17 213600